 Gambling is one of those activities with an almost universal appeal.
 Wherever we look in the world and in whatever culture, we find humans competing, protecting families and bonds of kinship, engaging in commerce, in conflict, and, when time allows, creating art and playing.
 The urge to hazard and to play is something found in all cultures and at all periods in history after man as a species developed a sufficient sophistication to have time for some kind of leisure.
 We find gaming tokens in Ancient Egypt, Meso-America, across the Roman Empire and deeply ingrained in Asian culture.
 In short, gambling as an activity is as ubiquitous as art or music.2

 The question for the student of gambling, as for the anthropologist, is not whether people will gamble, but how gamblers, governments and wider society view and control such conduct.
 Although gambling is a human constant, the way in which society views such conduct has varied widely over the centuries.
 Very often, the basis of the treatment of gambling is religious or cultural.
-But as with many religious or cultural ideas, the ideas that lie behind such religious or cultural notions are pragmatic.
+But as with many such ideas, the ideas that lie behind religious or cultural notions are ultimately based in pragmatism.
 Let us isolate some of these.

 In many cultures, we find gambling frowned upon because at its heart it is a conflict between players, which leads to one person giving up his or her possessions to another unwillingly as a result of losing.
-One can trace the roots of such a belief back into the very earliest societies when resources for survival were scarce and required a group effort to deliver a harvest capable of sustaining the community through the winter seasons.
-In such circumstances, spending time in a pursuit in which people re-divided those resources (rather than creating new ones) was essentially counterproductive – and so should be an activity either banned altogether or at least heavily restricted to those times and places when there was true leisure to be taken.
-It was, in essence, a waste of precious time and something that brought people into needless conflict – so a number of societies condemn gambling on the basis that it is socially divisive and unproductive.
+One can trace the roots of such a belief back into the very earliest societies, when resources for survival were scarce and a group effort was required to deliver a harvest capable of sustaining the community through the winter seasons.
+In such circumstances, spending time on a pursuit in which people redivided those resources (rather than creating new ones) was essentially counterproductive, and so should be an activity either banned altogether or at least heavily restricted to those times and places when there was true leisure to be taken.
+It was, in essence, a waste of precious time and something that brought people into needless conflict.
+Consequently, a number of societies condemn gambling on the basis that it is socially divisive and unproductive.
 In that respect, the chance-based nature of most gambling can be distinguished from sports, which might be said to increase stamina, strength or skill, and therefore have some element of social utility.

 III Religious contexts